avast/hermes/README.md

     python3 new_email_inotify.py -r <your_email_address>

+#### Upgrading With Ansible

+If you want to upgrade a deployed instance of Hermes with the latest features in master branch, use `upgrade.yaml` file.
+In ansible directory, simply run following code with wanted honeypot instances in `inventory` file.

+    ansible-playbook upgrade.yml

 ## Testing
 In `relay/new/tests` there are tests written using pytest.
 Go to the test directory (after installation) and run the tests as: